Definition of Game Transfer Phenomena

-I used the term “Game Transfer Phenomenon/a” (GTP) initially in 2010 to describe dreams, automatic thoughts, altered sensory perceptions and automatic behaviors transferred from the video game world to real life context, paying particular attention to associations established between video game elements and real life stimuli that acted as triggers of GTP.
+I coined the term “Game Transfer Phenomenon/a” (GTP) in my first GTP study in 2010 to describe automatic thoughts, altered sensory perceptions and automatic behaviours transferred from the video game world to real life context.

-GTP is involuntary phenomena manifesting as altered sensorial perceptions, automatic mental processes, actions and behaviors as a result of the transfer of experiences from the virtual to the real world.
+GTP is involuntary phenomena manifesting as altered sensorial perceptions, automatic mental processes, actions and behaviours as a result of the transfer of experiences from the virtual to the real world.

-Research on GTP also pays attention to cognitions and behaviors deliberatively initiated by gamers.
-This is done in order to establish differences between voluntary and involuntary phenomena, endogenous and exogenous phenomena and, self-generated and non-self-generated phenomena since research suggests that the psychological and potential risks of GTP depend thereupon.
+Research on GTP also pays attention to cognitions and behaviours deliberatively initiated by gamers.
+This is done to establish differences between voluntary and involuntary phenomena, endogenous and exogenous phenomena and, self-generated and non-self-generated phenomena since research suggests that the psychological and potential risks of GTP depend thereupon.